secretstartups/handbook/people-group/learning-and-development/building-trust/index.html.md

 Getting to know your people through personality assessments is a great tool to build trust.
 Personality assessments can help teams understand how they are different and enable managers to better understand their direct reports.
 The results can shine a light on ways you can adapt your processes in a way that is most effective for different team members.
 The results are not set in stone but assessments can help team members get to know each other quicker.

-There are an abundance of free personality assessments available for free, we've outlined a few below:
+An abundance of free personality assessments are available.
+Several are outlined below.

 - [Understanding Social Styles](/handbook/people-group/learning-and-development/emotional-intelligence/social-styles/#discover-your-social-style/)
 - [Emotional Intelligence Assessments](/handbook/people-group/learning-and-development/emotional-intelligence/#emotional-intelligence-eq-assessments/)